splendo/kaluga/architecture/README.md

 ```

 When bound to a viewController, the `LifecycleManager` calls its `onLifeCycleChanged` callback automatically at the start of each cycle (`viewDidAppear`).
-Use this callback to start observing data that should be bound to the lifecycle and put the disposables in the provided `DisposeBag`.
+Use this callback to start observing data that should be bound to the lifecycle and return the resulting list of `Disposable`.
 At the end of a lifecycle (`viewDidDisappear`) the Observables are automatically disposed.

 ## Navigation